17 Consistence

 • Perform the test on an extracted 30 mm cube or sample of equivalent volume.

-• This test can be reliably performed on auger-extracted samples.
+• This test may be performed on auger-extracted samples.

 Procedure